redwoodjs/redwoodjs-com-archive/TUTORIAL.md

   return JSON.stringify(posts)
 }
 ```

+However, this is not a valid query name for our existing Posts SDL (`src/graphql/posts.sdl.js`) and Service (`src/services/posts/posts.js`).
+(To see where these files come from, go back to the [Creating a Post Editor section](https://redwoodjs.com/tutorial/getting-dynamic#creating-a-post-editor) in the *Getting Dynamic* part.)

 We'll have to rename that to just `posts` in both the query name and prop named in `Success`: